BV-BRC/BV-BRC-CLI/README.md

 The PATRIC CLI tutorial is [available here](https://www.bv-brc.org/docs/cli_tutorial/index.html).

-If you need a basic Linux tutorial, you can [find one here](https://static-bcrf.biochem.wisc.edu/tutorials/unix/survival_command/Survival_Command-line.html).
+If you need a basic command line tutorial, you can [find one here](https://static-bcrf.biochem.wisc.edu/tutorials/unix/survival_command/Survival_Command-line.html).

 Please note: If you run into permission problems starting the BV-BRC app on your Mac, you can still use the CLI.
 The BV-BRC app is a little